Creole Chicken and Sausage Gumbo

 It is essentially an equal mixture of oil and flour that is stirred slowly, continually, in a pot over low heat.
 You CAN use butter instead of oil, but oil is traditional, particularly peanut oil, though I’ve used different oils and everything worked out just fine.

 How to Make a Good Roux

 Essentially, stir together the oil and flour in a large pot and bring up the heat.
 Keep it fairly low.
 Start stirring.
 The oil and flour will meld quickly and you’ll have a sort of liquid slurry that comforms to the bottom of the pot.
 If you don’t keep stirring, the roux will start to burn and you’ll have to start over, so do not stop stirring.

 Stirring is a must!

 You can smell it when the roux burns.
 It’s acrid, unpleasant, a bit like burnt popcorn.
 If that happens, forget it.
 Toss it and start over.
 It will ruin the flavor of the gumbo.
 So be careful, and don’t bring up the heat too high.
 Keep it low and slow.

-What you're looking for is the color of the roux.
-It starts out the color of flour, very light, batter-ish, but as it heats while you're stirring, it will begin to brown, going from a light brown to the color of peanut butter or copper, and eventually to a rich chocolate brown.
+What you’re looking for is the color of the roux.
+It starts out the color of flour, very light, batter-ish, but as it heats while you’re stirring, it will begin to brown, going from a light brown to the color of peanut butter or copper, and eventually to a rich chocolate brown.
 This can take anywhere from 20-45 minutes, depending on your desired color.
-Personally, I do not go less than 30 minutes for my roux.
+Personally, I take 20-30 minutes for my roux.